 How Can Muslims Calculate Zakat Online?

 When calculating Zakat the amount owed often becomes the subject of great discussion.
-The simplest and easiest way to fulfill your obligation of Zakat is to use the Zakat calculator to work out how much you have to pay.
-So we have picked a Simple and easy to use Zakat Calculator that will enable you to calculate your Zakat correctly.
+The simplest and easiest way to fulfill your obligation to Zakat is to use the Zakat calculator to work out how much you have to pay.
+So we have picked a Simple and easy-to-use Zakat Calculator that will enable you to calculate your Zakat correctly.